 What’s most challenging about the Joseph story is remembering that what takes us only minutes to read took Joseph years to live through.
 For 13 years, Joseph was a slave in Egypt.
 For at least two of those years, he sat in prison.
 Even though he had no guarantee his happy, “it-all-makes-sense-now” ending was coming, Joseph chose to make the most of every situation.
 He got to work.
 He was faithful.
 He used his gifts and skills to the best of his abilities.
 And he continued to listen for God’s voice.

 Like Joseph, I look back and I begin to see.
 Today, I am a marketing and communications manager at a Christian college.
 Never once did I think I would be in a role like this, and never did I imagine I would love it the way I do.
 Sometimes I catch myself wishing I had enrolled in a BA in Communications at the get-go.
 Wouldn’t I be so much farther ahead?
 But I can see how the twists and turns were actually a crucial part of the journey.
 My science training gave me problem-solving and analytical skills I need to do this job.
 My theological studies ordered my priorities and grounded me in God’s reality.
 My time as a pastor taught me how to listen, tell stories, empathize, and communicate creatively.
 And getting laid off led me here.
-I’m not in the league of Joseph, saving thousands of people from starvation.
-But the work I am doing is Kingdom-work: it’s bigger than my career path.
+I’m not in Joseph’s league, saving thousands of people from starvation.
+But the work I am doing is Kingdom-work: it’s bigger than any career path I could have devised.

 When I look back at the twists and turns, I see how God was leading me here.
 But more than that, I see how God was forming me.
 Through the zigs and zags, I wrestled and struggled.
-They showed my selfishness, my lack of faith, my “you-scratch-my-back-God-and-I’ll-scratch-yours” mentality.
+Those shifting circumstances showed my selfishness, my lack of faith, my “you-scratch-my-back-God-and-I’ll-scratch-yours” mentality.
 I learned patience and surrender, obedience and faithfulness, humility and worship.
-I learned to seek God and to know that the true reward is not finding the perfect job, but finding Him.
+I learned to seek God and to know that the true reward is not finding the perfect job, but finding and following him.

 That’s worth a detour or two.